dr-joe-wirth/phantasm/docker_build_files/README.md

 and this should generate the file `phantasm_latest.sif`.
 Next you can create a container using Singularity:

-    $ singularity run phantasm_latest.sif
+    $ singularity run --writable-tmpfs --containall --bind ~/myworkdir:/mydata:rw phantasm_latest.sif

 If you have successfully created the container, then you should seem something like this:

     Singularity>

-Singularity does not grant root access and automatically mounts your computer's folders into the container.
+Singularity does not grant root access.
 Because the Docker image assumes the user will be `root`, an alias present `/root/.bashrc` will not be loaded for you.
 In order to bypass this issue, run the following command:

     Singularity> alias phantasm="python3 /phantasm/phantasm.py"

-You should now be able to run PHANTASM inside the container as described below.
+You should now be able to run PHANTASM inside the container as described below (with `root@fe46a3c61f0b:/#` replaced with `Sinuglarity>`).

 # 2. Getting started with PHANTASM
 ## 2.1.
 Getting help: